 A delicious sauce for scallops

 The sauce for the carpaccio of scallop starts with a spoonful of honey and lime juice.
-Salt and pepper are added early so that they dissolve in the acidity, something that Mathieu emphasises before whisking the mixture in stainless steel bowl.
-Then comes calamansi vinegar, from the Philippines — which is citrussy, like a cross between sweet lime and orange — followed by white balsamic vinegar.
+Salt and pepper are added early so that they dissolve in the acidity, something that Mathieu emphasises before whisking the mixture in a stainless steel bowl.
+Then comes calamansi vinegar, from the Philippines — which is citrusy, like a cross between sweet lime and orange — followed by white balsamic vinegar.
 A gentle black olive oil — significantly lighter than regular olive oil — is then whisked into the mixture.

 Roasted sesame seeds, Szechuan pepper and ground coriander are added to the sauce before it’s poured over the thinly sliced scallops.
 Caviar lime — an ingredient from Australia that’s sometimes known as finger lime and reveals translucent green pearls when sliced — adds a crunchy texture and another level of flavour to the dish.

 The slices of scallop marinade for just two or three minutes before they are ready to serve.
 The result is a delicious starter that elicits wows of appreciation from those of us participating in the cooking class.
 It’s a dish that I like the idea of preparing at home.